 KM (misc. videos) KM Knowledge management.
 Knowledge management.
 KM Knowledge management.
 Knowledge.
 Knowledge acquisition involves complex cognitive processes: perception, communication, and reasoning; while knowledge is also said to be related to the capacity of acknowledgment in human beings.
 Theories of knowledge In contrast to this approach, Wittgenstein observed, following Moore's paradox, that one can say "He believes it, but it isn't so," but not "He knows it, but it isn't so.

-Synonyms include prudence, sagacity, discernment, or insight.
+Sutton and Andrew Hargadon defined the "attitude of wisdom" as "acting with knowledge while doubting what one knows".
 Philosophical perspectives The ancient Romans also valued wisdom.
+It was personified in Minerva, or Pallas.
 Wisdom is also important within Christianity.
-In the Inuit tradition, developing wisdom was one of the aims of teaching.
 Educational perspectives Truth and Wisdom assist History in writing by Jacob de Wit, 1754 Public schools in the US have an approach to character education.
-Psychological perspectives Researchers in the field of positive psychology have defined wisdom as the coordination of "knowledge and experience" and "its deliberate use to improve well being Dr.

-Sapience In fantasy fiction and science fiction, sapience often describes an essential human property that bestows "personhood" onto a non-human.
-Knowledge management.
-Knowledge management (KM) is the process of capturing, developing, sharing, and effectively using organisational knowledge.
+Nicholas Maxwell, a contemporary philosopher in the United Kingdom, advocates that academia ought to alter its focus from the acquisition of knowledge to seeking and promoting wisdom, which he defines as the capacity to realize what is of value in life, for oneself and others.
+He teaches that new knowledge and technological know-how increase our power to act which, without wisdom, may cause human suffering and death as well as human benefit.
+Dr. Knowledge management.
+Knowledge management (KM) is the process of capturing, developing, sharing, and effectively using organizational knowledge.
 It refers to a multi-disciplined approach to achieving organisational objectives by making the best use of knowledge.
 An established discipline since 1991 (see Nonaka 1991), KM includes courses taught in the fields of business administration, information systems, management, and library and information sciences.
 More recently, other fields have started contributing to KM research; these include information and media, computer science, public health, and public policy.
 Columbia University and Kent State University offer dedicated Master of Science degrees in Knowledge Management.
 History In 1999, the term personal knowledge management was introduced; it refers to the management of knowledge at the individual level.
 Research